Higher order trade-offs in hypergraph community detection: Additional trade-offs for detecting hypergraph community structure

 \subsection{Order preference in hypergraph community structure}

 Now we investigate how hyperedges of different orders crossing community boundaries affect the strength of community structure in hypergraphs.
 Similar to the previous experiment, we consider non-uniform hypergraphs with planted community structures that differ only in the order of hyperedges crossing community boundaries: low-order hyperedges of order $\kappa$ and high-order hyperedges of order $\kappa^*$.
-Each hypergraph has 4 communities, where hyperedges connecting communities $\{0, 1\}$ and $\{2, 3\}$ are of order $\kappa^*$, while hyperedges connecting communities $\{0, 2\}$ and $\{1, 3\}$ are of order $\kappa$.
-We then try to detect a two-community partition of the hypergraph and see which configuration is detected as we vary the ratio $\rho=\frac{m^{(\kappa^*)}}{m^{(\kappa)}}$ of high-order to low-order hyperedges of the two configurations.
+Each hypergraph has 4 planted communities, where hyperedges connecting communities $\{0, 1\}$ and $\{2, 3\}$ are of order $\kappa^*$, while hyperedges connecting communities $\{0, 2\}$ and $\{1, 3\}$ are of order $\kappa < \kappa^*$.
+As before, we apply spectral clustering with $q=2$ to probe which of the two competing partitions is preferred.
+We vary the ratio $\rho=\frac{m^{(\kappa)}}{m^{(\kappa^*)}}$ of low-order to high-order hyperedges.
 Following the same rationale as before, we predict the relative signal-to-noise of the two configurations by calculating which configuration yields a higher value for $\snr_{\rm BH}$~\eqref{phi_by_dindout}.
 This time, however, the difference in hyperedge orders means that we need to adjust $\snr_{\rm BH}$ accordingly.
 In the case of non-uniform hypergraphs we find the signal-to-noise ratio for each configuration is equal when

 Figure~\ref{fig_ordereffect} shows the results of the experiment, where we plot the $\rm AMI$ of the detected two-community partition with respect to the planted low-order and high-order configurations as a function of $\rho$.
 We find that the high-order configuration is easier to detect than the low-order one, i.e., there is a preference to split the lower order hyperedges across community boundaries over splitting higher order ones.
 This result indicates that hyperedges of lower order create a stronger community structure.